Rafael Benítez: 2004–06: Early successes

-In a classic final, dubbed the Miracle of Istanbul, Liverpool came from 3–0 down at half time to level the score at 3–3 in the space of just six minutes, eventually triumphing 3–2 on penalties with the assistance of goalkeeper Jerzy Dudek.
+In the final, dubbed the Miracle of Istanbul, Liverpool came from 3–0 down at half time to level the score at 3–3 in the space of six minutes, eventually winning 3–2 on penalties after saves from goalkeeper Jerzy Dudek.
 Benítez's calm, methodical approach at half time was said to give the players the belief they could pull off an improbable comeback, and win Liverpool an historic fifth European Cup.
-In doing so, Benítez became only the third manager in history (after Bob Paisley and José Mourinho) to win the UEFA Cup and UEFA Champions League in successive seasons, and the second Liverpool manager (after Joe Fagan) ever to win the UEFA Champions League/European Cup in his first season in charge.
+In doing so, Benítez became the third manager in history (after Bob Paisley and José Mourinho) to win the UEFA Cup and UEFA Champions League in successive seasons, and the second Liverpool manager (after Joe Fagan) ever to win the UEFA Champions League/European Cup in his first season in charge.

 Dudek's performance in the final was not enough for him to stay as first-choice goalkeeper, as newly signed Pepe Reina replaced him in from the start of the 2005–06 season.
-Benítez also quickly discarded Vladimír Šmicer and Igor Bišćan, who played key roles in the European success.
-Benítez also quickly sold Josemi and Antonio Núñez, two of his first signings in English football, after they failed to establish themselves, with the likes of Peter Crouch, Mohamed Sissoko, Daniel Agger, as well as former Liverpool player Robbie Fowler, being brought in to strengthen the side.
+Benítez also discarded Vladimír Šmicer and Igor Bišćan, who played key roles in the European success, and sold Josemi and Antonio Núñez, two of his first signings in English football, after they failed to establish themselves.
+The likes of Peter Crouch, Mohamed Sissoko, Daniel Agger, as well as former Liverpool player Robbie Fowler, were brought in to strengthen the side.

 Benítez's signings helped the club's Premier League form improve considerably.
 Liverpool finished third in the league, missing out on second place by one point.
-Liverpool also won the FA Cup, beating both Manchester United and Chelsea, as well as a thrilling 5–3 win against Luton Town in the third round, on the way to the final against West Ham United.
-History repeated itself in the final, as they then went on to lift the trophy after a penalty shoot-out, following a dramatic 3–3 draw.
-Liverpool came from 2–0 down, and were losing 3–2 in stoppage time, when Steven Gerrard scored a dramatic late equalizer.
+Liverpool also won the FA Cup, beating both Manchester United and Chelsea, as well as a 5–3 win against Luton Town in the third round, on the way to the final against West Ham United.
+They won a penalty shoot-out, following a 3–3 draw.
+Liverpool came from 2–0 down, and were losing 3–2 in stoppage time, when Steven Gerrard scored a late equaliser.
 This time, Pepe Reina saved three penalties during the shoot-out to secure the silverware.

 2006–08 Confrontation with new owners

-Following Benítez's great early success, the English media were predicting Liverpool would challenge Chelsea for the 2006–07 Premier League title after Benítez addressed Liverpool's perceived weaknesses in the transfer window, a belief reaffirmed after his side won the Community Shield with a 2–1 victory over Chelsea.
-The title challenge, however, fizzled out early in the season, with Liverpool's poor form away from Anfield leading to speculation Benítez's tenure at Liverpool was short-lived, with his agent quoted as saying Benítez would consider offers to manage in Italy.
+Following Benítez's early success, the English media were predicting Liverpool would challenge Chelsea for the 2006–07 Premier League title after Benítez addressed Liverpool's perceived weaknesses in the transfer window, a belief reaffirmed after his side won the Community Shield with a 2–1 victory over Chelsea.
+A title challenge, however, became unlikely early in the season, with Liverpool's poor form away from Anfield leading to speculation Benítez's tenure at Liverpool was short-lived, with his agent quoted as saying Benítez would consider offers to manage in Italy.
 Benítez swiftly issued a statement through the club's website, re-affirming his desire to remain with Liverpool for the long-term.